Intel-bigdata/HiBench/docs/build-hibench.md

 Because some Maven plugins cannot support Scala version perfectly, there are some exceptions.

 1. No matter what Scala version is specified, the module (gearpumpbench/streaming) is always built in Scala 2.11.
-2. When the spark version is specified to 2.0, the module (sparkbench/streaming) is only supported for Scala 2.11.
+2. When the spark version is specified to 2.0 or higher, the module (sparkbench/streaming) is only supported for Scala 2.11.

 ### Specify Spark Version ###
-To specify the spark version, use -Dspark=xxx(1.6, 2.0, 2.1 or 2.2).
+To specify the spark version, use -Dspark=xxx(1.6, 2.0, 2.1, 2.2, 2.3 or 2.4).
 By default, it builds for spark 2.0

     mvn -Psparkbench -Dspark=1.6 -Dscala=2.11 clean package
 tips: